TheColorman/flakespin/README.md

 installation disk, and finally add the disk at `~/Downloads/virtio-win-0.1.271.iso` which will mount the necessary virtio disk drivers that are required for installing Windows with QEMU.

+Once the installation has finished, `installation` can be removed and it will start booting regular disk.

+## Options

+Not documented at this time.
+See the [`modules/`](./modules) directory for a list of configuration options.